wp-plugins/modal-dialog/readme.txt

 == Installation ==

 1. Download the plugin and unzip it.
-1. Upload the tune-library folder to the /wp-content/plugins/ directory of your web site.
+1. Upload the modal-dialog folder to the /wp-content/plugins/ directory of your web site.
 1. Activate the plugin in the Wordpress Admin.
 1. Using the Configuration Panel for the plugin, configure as desired

 == Changelog ==

+= 1.0.5 =
+* Fixed: Images (border / close icon) not showing up correctly in Internet Explorer
+* Fixed: Dialog Width and Height configuration parameters were ignored

 = 1.0.4 =
 * Removed unnecessary debug statement